gugahoa/bank_accounting/CONTRIBUTING.md

 As the system requirements evolve, you may need to extend this.
 We'll discuss in [Road to the Future](#road-to-the-future) what requirements would elicit what changes.

 ## Trade-offs

+### Transaction value as string

+As floating point can suffer from floating point precision errors, we use the Decimal library in this project, which accepts strings to construct a Decimal type.

+Over the wire, we'll also receive the value as string.

 ### Nominal Account vs Personal Account